ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Underflow In Index Calculations Are Obvious

-If an application occasionally miscalculates an index to be negative that might not be noticed if using signed integer for indexing other than difficult-to-diagnose bugs.
+If an application occasionally miscalculates an index to be negative that might not be noticed if using signed integer for indexing other than difficult-to-diagnose bugs caused by reading valid memory but slightly off from the start of an array, assuming an assert didn't catch it.
-With unsigned integers for indexing the negative value becomes a very large value and likely a segmentation fault on the first use.
+With unsigned integers for indexing the negative value becomes a very large value and likely a segmentation fault or near-infinite loop on the first use [(68)](https://github.com/ericniebler/stl2/issues/182).
+These are both easy to detect in testing.

 ## More Compiler Optimization Opportunities In Some Cases